miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Prevented player from using idle animation during a few cutscenes.
 Made NPCs recognize the death of Misti, Venus, Mercurio and Knox.
 Removed corpses of blood dolls and other NPCs on revisiting maps.
+Made seductive feeding multiple times of Phil and Romero possible.

 Interface:
 +Made pause, camera-moves, auto-move and walk/run toggles definable.